tasb/ansible-full/labs/lab01.md

 ### Step 6: Create an inventory file for the managed node

-Create a folder named `ansible/lab01` in the home directory of the `azureuser` user on the control node.
+Create a folder named `ansible` in the home directory of the `azureuser` user on the control node.

 Create a file named `inventory.yml` inside that folder with the following content: